nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the User Guide.

 ![help message](images/helpMessage.png)